Oliver Wendell Holmes

 A Follow Up Brainstorming Session

 Extra sessions can be held to follow the progress of the initial session.
-These can be shorter due to the fact that you only have to track progress of the created action plan.
+These can be shorter due to the fact that you only have to track the progress of the created action plan.
 It will also help the organization to create lasting employee involvement.

 Electronic follow-up can be done by mail.
-You can also set up a special page, or use an online project planning tool to track progress of the project.
+You can also set up a special page, or use an online project planning tool to track the progress of the project.

 The way to follow up should be agreed on before the end of your session.
 This to create a clear view for all participants on what will happen after an action plan has been created.

 I hope you found this summary of the 9 Step Ultimate Brainstorming Process of value.
 Thank you for reading and Happy Brainstorming. 🙂